GabrielLogronio/Volumetric-display-for-a-continuous-viewing-of-a-3D-object-through-projection/README.md

 - Place the image between the the center and the user
 - Interact with gestures or voice

-For more info check the paper.
+For more info check the paper and Xuan Luo "Pepper's Cone" at: https://roxanneluo.github.io/PeppersCone.html .